Aims and Assessment

 4) Take home Exam (40%).
 You will have to choose two questions, one of which will be a gobbet (source analysis) question.
 (Past papers, which followed a slightly different format, can be found here.)

 There is the opportunity of attaching your final-year dissertation module to this module.

-For assessment deadlines, see the relevant page of the undergraduate handbook.
-These will also be on your Tabula profile.
+For assessment deadlines, see your Tabula profile.
+These are also mapped here on the departmental website.
 Note that the relevant model is 'Final Year Advanced Option 3'.